Artchibald/2022_icon_rebrand_scripts/README.md

 - magenta is consumer
 - guides: types of guides
 - see grid
-- we want grb cmyk in dif colors
+- we want rgb cmyk in dif colors
 - 1 export is favicon.ico
-- stripes: designer choooses which and direction
+- stripes: designer chooses which and direction

 Initial inclination is a pop up with many options

+# Discoveries

+Font type must be TT (truetype), doesn't work with O (opentype)

 # TUBS

 - 2 hours amends Diane
 - Friday 24 June 1 hour call and set up
-- Sat 25 June 2 hours docs review, repo set up
+- Sat 25 June 3 hours docs review, repo set up, set up typescript installation, remove all errors from original js script copy as TS